 - For limited company contractors, you can offset almost all legitimate business expenses against your company's Corporation Tax bill.

-- However, if you receive any personal benefit from business expenses paid by your company, you will be taxed on the value of any 'Benefits-in-Kind'.
+- However, if you receive any personal benefit from business expenses paid by your company, you - and the company = will be taxed on the value of any 'Benefits-in-Kind'.

 - Umbrella contractors can typically reclaim a number of expenses, although the treatment of expenses claims does vary between providers.